standards-hub/test/CONTRIBUTING4.md

 - Access the project board at [GitHub Project Link](#) to view the overall status, contributions, and pending tasks.

 ## Release Planning
+- Please refer to the associated GitHub repository for a detailed [RELEASE PLANNING]() roadmap outlining the development process of the specification within the repo.

 ## Questions?